Multi-turn Jailbreaks Strategy

 - mischievous-user

-Or tune it with the following parameters:
+Or tune them with the following parameters:

 strategies: